eltoroit/realTimeSalesforce/README.md

 6. Let's use the access token inside Postman
    1. Find the `REST Query Account (OAuth)` request in root of this this collection
    2. Click `Send`
-   3. You should receive 2 records
+   3. You should receive a response with 2 records
 7. Streaming API demo

-   1. Postman must be using the `Desktop Agent` for the requests in this demo.
+   1. Postman must be using the `Desktop Agent` for the requests in this demo (see directions above)
-      - Make sure you install the required software from here: [https://www.postman.com/downloads/postman-agent/](https://www.postman.com/downloads/postman-agent/)
    2. The `Streaming API` folder has 2 subfolders:
-      1. `Subscriber (Run This!)` is the actual implementation of Streaming API long-polling
+      1. `Subscriber (Run This!)` is the actual implementation of Streaming API subscriber that uses long-polling
          1. Open the `Postman console` to see the different requests/responses in action
          2. Select the `Pre-request Script` tab in this folder to configure the demo by indicating which event you want, and the replay Id.
             - Change the value in `line 16` to indicate which `channel` to subscribe to